azawawi/atom-perl6-editor-tools/README.md

 ## Snippets

 A collection of useful snippets are now available for Perl 6 files.
+You can find a complete list of the snippets [here](snippets.md).

-Please use `Alt+Shift+S` to view all of them.
-Type the name of the snippet and then press `Tab`.
+* Please use `Alt+Shift+S` to view a scrollable list of them.
+* Type the name of the snippet and then press `Tab`.
 For example, by typing `script` followed by `Tab`, a hello world script is inserted.
 Please read [Using Atom: Snippets]( https://atom.io/docs/latest/using-atom-snippets) for more information.

 ## File Icons